decenomy/SAPP/doc/README.md

 Setup
 ---------------------
-[Sapphire Coin Core Wallet](https://sappcoin.com/#wallets) is the original PIVX client and it builds the backbone of the network.
-However, it downloads and stores the entire history of PIVX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Sapphire Coin Core Wallet](https://sappcoin.com/#wallets) is the original SAPP client and it builds the backbone of the network.
+However, it downloads and stores the entire history of SAPP transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------